StuartsProjects/SX12XX-LoRa/examples/SX126x_examples/ReadMe.md

 The library was tested on both NiceRF and Dorji modules.

-The Library has not been tested on the Semtech SX1261MB2BAS or similar development board, so consider them unsupported.
+The Library has not been tested on the Semtech SX1261MB2BAS or similar development boards, so consider them unsupported.
+These development modules are not low cost and are not in a form (and too big) to be of practical use to the author of the library.

 ###Considerations for pin usage